zarucki/recruitment-min-triangle-path/README.md

 or

 ```
-> cat << EOF | ./min-triangle.sh                                                                                                                                 <<<
+> cat << EOF | ./min-triangle.sh
 7
 6 3 2
 3 1 5
 EOF

+Error messages:

-Error: Every row of triangle definition needs to have one more element than previous one.
+Every row of triangle definition needs to have one more element than previous one.
 ```

 Note that there is "warm up" overhead for running sbt and compiling code.
 For benchmark purposes program should be packaged: